anpham6/chrome-docs/source/document/plugins/settings.rst

 Settings
 ========

-All packages can be customized per authenticated username using the ``settings.users`` block and defaults to the base settings when not defined.
+All packages can be customized per authenticated username using the ``settings.users`` block.
+The base settings are then searched until something is found.

 ::